 Watch the video here:

-- In a large bowl whisk together egg whites with honey.
+- 5 large egg whites

-- Line baking sheet with baking liner or parchment paper.
+- Preheat oven to 350℉ and line a baking sheet with parchment paper.

-- Let cool and drizzle with chocolate.
+- Let cool completely.